Back-Up & Sync a USB Device to Google Drive on Mac in 2025

 remove-device-from-ignoring-list

 You need to scroll down to the bottom of this Settings page.
 Next, you will see the ‘Ignored USB devices’ list.
-Here, you can find the devices to which you have selected the ‘Not now’ option.
+Here, you can find the devices for which you have selected the ‘Not now’ option.
 If you’ve kept the ‘Remember my choice for this device’ box checked and want to choose a different option for a device the next time you connect it, you can click on the cross symbol on the right side of that device name.
 The device will appear in notifications the next time you connect it.

 If you’ve applied ‘Not now’ to more than one device, you can click on the ‘Stop ignoring all’ option at the bottom.
-It will remove all devices from the list for the next time to appear in notifications when you connect them.
+It will remove all devices from the list for the next time they appear in notifications when you connect them.

 Stop Google Drive Desktop Notifications